 The largest and most diverse destination park in King County's portfolio of Parks.
 Provides hundreds of acres of nature and offers a wide variety of recreation options including birdwatching, rock climbing, fishing, off-leash dog walking, bike racing, team sports, outdoor concerts and movies and just being.

-Washington Dept. of Fish and Wildlife fishing rules for Washington State including Sammaish River, Lake Sammamish and their tributaries, and lakes within the watershed.
+Washington Dept. of Fish and Wildlife fishing rules for Washington State including Sammamish River, Lake Sammamish and their tributaries, and lakes within the watershed.

 Known hazards on King County rivers